Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 ## IComponentData

 Myri’s entire API is exposed as Burst-friendly `IComponentData` that can be interacted with inside jobs.
-Note that much of this API is likely to change in a future release.
-The components will be divided up differently, but the individual fields in the components will persist.
+Audio Sources use a modular set of components, while listeners use a single `AudioListener` component.

-### AudioSourceLooped and AudioSourceOneShot
+### AudioSourceVolume

-Looped and one-shot audio sources are handled separately in Myri.
-However, they expose identical properties publicly.
-The `clip`, `volume`, `innerRange`, `outerRange`, and `rangeFadeMargin` can all be configured freely.

-These components also contain internal playback state.
-Copying a component will copy its playback state.
-For looped sources, this means copying the unique offset value.
-For one-shots, the actual playhead position will be copied.
-In some cases this behavior is desirable, such as when working with component arrays you may want to only modify the `volume`.
-Other times you may want to reset the playback state.
-You can use the `ResetPlaybackState()` method to do so.
-Changing the `clip` will also reset the state, but only if the new value is different from the previous value.

-A reset state will not be initialized until the next `AudioSystem` update, so you do not have to call `ResetPlaybackState()` after copying instances that have already been reset, or came from prefabs, or were constructed through code.
+`AudioSourceVolume` is the most essential component for defining an audio source.
+It has a single `volume` field, which is a raw value.
 To mute an audio source, set the volume to zero.
 This will trigger a fast-path that avoids sampling the source.

+### AudioSourceClip

+An `AudioSourceClip` describes an audio clip and its current playback state.
+If the clip or looping properties change, the playback state will be reset.
+You can also manually reset the playback state via `ResetPlaybackState()`, which you may need to do if you copy the `AudioSourceClip` struct manually to another entity.
+Entities spawned from prefabs will start in a reset state and do not require any further intervention.
+For looping clips, `offsetIsBasedOnSpawn` toggles whether the clip plays from the beginning, or whether it aligns to one of the clip’s voices for ambience.
+Currently, `AudioSourceClip` is required for audio sources to be heard.

 ### AudioClipBlob